Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Preliminaries

-A matroid~$M$ is \emph{connected} if every two distinct elements of~$M$ are contained in a common circuit.
-If $M$ is an $\FF$-represented matroid with at least two elements, then $M$ is connected if and only if $M$ has no loops and there do not exist two non-trivial vector spaces~$A$ and $B$ of $\FF^{r(M)}$ such that $A\cap B$ contains the zero vector only and every element of $M$ is contained in $A$ or $B$.
 A \emph{component} of a matroid $M$ is an inclusion-wise maximal connected restriction of $M$; a component is \emph{trivial} if it consists of a single loop, and it is \emph{non-trivial} otherwise.
+If $M$ is a vector matroid, then each non-trivial component of $M$ can be associated with a linear space such that each element of $M$ is contained in one of the linear spaces and the linear hull of all elements of $M$ is the direct sum of the linear spaces.
 We often identify components of a matroid $M$ with their element sets.
-Using this identification, it holds that a subset $X'$ of a ground set of a matroid $M$ is a component of $M$ if and only if $X'$ is a component of $M^*$.
+Using this identification, it holds that a subset $X'$ of a ground set of a matroid $M$ is a component of $M$ if and only if $X'$ is a component of $M^*$ (we use this equivalence to prove some of our hardness results in Section~\ref{sec:hardness}).
 We remark that $(M^*)^*=M$ for every matroid $M$, and if $e$ is an element of a matroid $M$, then $(M/e)^*=M^*\setminus e$ and $(M\setminus e)^*=M^*/e$.